silentorb/marloth-story/books/fairytale/part1.md

 outburst and keep her voice down.
 Her powdered face was now quite red.

-"Are there people on the other side of that mirror?" asked James, who had stepped closer to the glass and was examining it curiously.
+"Are there people on the other side of that mirror?" asked James, who had stepped closer to the glass and examining it curiously.

 Catherine covered her face in exasperation.
 "Of course not!
 I was just ... "